Sign our Declaration

 9. Government and the NHS to commit to immediately stopping the unlawful end-of-life policies, practices and prescribing that have led to the premature deaths of thousands of vulnerable citizens.

 10. The Police to commit to investigating all serious crimes against vulnerable citizens to ensure that justice is served and perpetrators are no longer a risk to other vulnerable citizens.

 11. The Court of Protection and the Office of the Public Guardian (OPG) to recognise their unwitting part in the failures of the current care system and to commit to urgently review and redesign OPG and Court services to become more family-friendly, including reducing the unacceptably long delays to access the Court.

-12. Advocacy Services to acknowledge their part in failures to protect care home residents and their legal rights and to commit to reviewing services they provide.
+12. Advocacy Services to acknowledge failures to protect care home residents and their legal rights; and to commit to reviewing services they provide.

 This declaration has grown out of the work that The People’s Care Watchdog has undertaken to understand and find solutions to the systemic issues being described by families.
 To better understand our declaration points, you can look at our Supporting Change document by clicking HERE